 Typically, one credit equates to 10 hours of work.

 Your performance will be assessed through coursework.
-Forms of assessment may typically include research essays, editing assignments, critical surveys and dissertation.
-Coursework contributes approximately 100% and examinations approximately 0% to your final mark.
+Forms of assessment may typically include research essays, editing assignments, critical surveys and the dissertation.
+Coursework contributes 100% to your final mark.

-This course is primarily taught at the King’s College London Strand Campus.
-Our central location in the heart of London makes King’s the perfect place to study Shakespeare and his contemporaries.
+This course is primarily taught at the King’s College London Strand Campus and at Shakespeare’s Globe.
+The central location of both organisations in the heart of London makes them the perfect place to study Shakespeare and his contemporaries.
 You will have easy access to the huge number of cultural events which take place across the city, particularly in the city’s thriving theatre scene, and you will also be able to make use of King’s extensive resources and collections.

 King’s College London is regulated by the Office for Students.